Over its lifetime CIVA has incubated a myriad of different programmes. A selection of these is presented below:

 The Otesha Project UK

-CIVA has brought this award-winning Canadian project to the UK, where young people promote the idea of sustainable living in a fairer world to other young people, and encourage people to make sensible “Morning Choices”.
+CIVA brought this award-winning Canadian project to the UK, for young people to promote the idea of sustainable living in a fairer world to other young people, and encourage people through cycle tours and theatre and to help them make sensible “Morning Choices” each day.
+This project ran until 2016.

 Carbon Neutral Housing